Skip to main content

 Example 2: Rotation Transformation

-To implement rotation transformation, we use the SafeRotate class from albumentations.
+To implement rotation transformation, we import the SafeRotate class from albumentations.

-When using operations like Shift, Scale, or Rotate, you might encounter background color filling issues.
+When using operations like Shift, Scale, or Rotate, issues related to background color filling may arise.

-In this case, you should call the infos information to get the background color.
+In this case, you should call infos to obtain the background color.

 from wordcanvas import ExampleAug, WordCanvas